emacsorphanage/god-mode/README.md

 # God Mode

-Global minor mode for entering Emacs commands without modifier keys
+This is a global minor mode for entering Emacs commands without modifier keys.
+It's similar to Vim's separation of commands and insertion mode.
+Activate by running `M-x god-mode`.
+Toggle between God mode and non-God mode using `ESC`.

 ## Mapping